Skip to main content

 How agents use discovery

-Connie and automation agents orchestrate the layer:
+Connie and automation agents work through the same enriched operation:

 1. Sentinels surface a pattern (for example repeat visits on an account).